cubicdaiya/nginx-build/README.md

 $ nginx-build -d ~/opt/nginx -openssl
 ```

-`-opensslverson` is an option to set a version of OPENSSL.
+`-opensslversion` is an option to set a version of OPENSSL.

 ```bash
 $ nginx-build -d ~/opt/nginx -openssl -opensslversion=1.0.1j